-- 62. (1) The Commission may, by written order, delegate to a registered exchange or registered self-regulatory organisation, any of the powers conferred on it by this Act, other than the power to make regulations and to hear appeals within the Commission's jurisdiction. - (2) The powers that may be delegated under this section include the authority to adopt and enforce regulatory instruments for the conduct of their members and the responsibility to regulate their members' compliance with the provisions of those rules and of this Act. - (3) Any delegation order issued under this section shall be published by the Commission. - (4) The Commission may withdraw, add or vary any powers delegated under subsection (1) as it deems necessary. - (5) Notwithstanding any delegation under this section, the Commission shall continue to have full authority to regulate the activities of the registered exchange, registered self-regulatory organisation, and any of their members.
+(1) Subject to subsection (2), the Commission may, by written order, delegate to a registered exchange or registered self-regulatory organisation, any of the powers conferred on it by this Act including -

+- (a) the authority to adopt and enforce regulatory instruments for the conduct of their members; and - (b) the responsibility to regulate their members' compliance with the provisions of those rules and of this Act. - (2) The Commission shall not delegate its power to make regulations and to hear appeals within the Commission's jurisdiction. - (3) Any delegation order issued under this section shall be published by the Commission. - (4) The Commission may withdraw, add or vary any powers delegated under subsection (1) as it deems necessary. - (5) The delegation under this section by the Commission of any power of the Commission does not - (a) absolve the Commission of its ultimate authority to regulate the activities of the registered exchange, registered self-regulatory organisation, and any of their members; - (b) preclude the Commission from the performance of the delegated power.